CRYBOII/dummy-func/README.md

 ## Golang Dummy functions Generator 🔑

-Generate some random names function. for some kind of  obfuscation reasons
+Generate functions with random name. for some kind of  obfuscation reasons

 **Tool Installation**